fbpx

 1. Confirm that you are understanding

-In order to show the other person that you are actively listening to them, you need to confirm that you are understanding what they’re telling you.
+In order to show the other person that you are actively listening to them, you need to confirm that you understand what they’re telling you.
 This can be done by repeating what they are telling you, not word for word but a summary.
 It will also help you to put yourself in their shoes and empathise when responding to what they are telling you.
 If the speaker agrees that what you heard is correct, you can move on.
-If not, the speaker can rephrase their statement so that you, the listener understands.
+If not, the speaker can rephrase their statement so that you the listener can understand.
 This will help you pay attention and in the long run, become a better listener.

 1. Clear your mind and be open-minded